How automation is transforming CX in 2020

 ‘Transform Your CX Operations Today by Harnessing the Power of AI, ML and Intelligent Automation’ was a fireside chat with Ravi Saraogi, Co-founder & President – Asia Pacific, Uniphore, and Jitender Mohan, Head, Customer Interaction Services, WNS.
 Ravi and Jitender touched upon critical issues like the need for becoming digitally agile, and the growing importance of Conversational AI and intelligent automation in CX.

 On the one hand, we know that Conversational AI and machine learning are transforming the customer experience today, with contact centers worldwide adopting virtual agents and other automation tools.
 On the other hand, there is a need to integrate digital channels into call centers.
 This is in spite of the fact that voice still remains one of the most popular channels.
 According to a survey conducted by Uniphore in April 2020, 80% of people polled said they preferred speaking with an agent.
-However, the same survey found that 72% of respondents have ended a call while waiting to speak to a live agent.
+However, the same survey found that 72% of respondents said that they have ended a call while waiting to speak to a live agent.

 An AI transformation is critical then, to enhance and boost practices and tackle the challenges that come with lags, delays, wait times, agent availability, and overall customer satisfaction.
 A change in process can also help alleviate the growing issue of the gap between agent availability due to the change in work situations during the pandemic and the growing number of calls.